w-h-a/ls180/relational-models.md

 ![businessUnit](createBU.png)

-That's all there is to implementing our relation schemas for our entity classes in accordance with our pre-defined relational schema.
+That's all there is to implementing our relation schemas for our entity classes following our pre-defined relational schema.
 Now let's implement the relation schemas for our relationship classes: _develops_ and _funds_.
 Let's assume our _develops_ relation schema yields:

 - {\<"`id`", `integer`, {`generated by default as identity`, `primary key`}\>,
 - \<"`employee_id`", `integer`, {`foreign key references employee(id)`, `on delete cascade`}\>,